 Jimma-Limu, Illubabor

-For a long time, washed coffee from this region was low in volume and little known internationally.
-Since the NGO Technoserve began supporting numerous cooperatives in setting up washing stations with eco-pulpers about 10 years ago, there has been an increasing amount of washed coffee from this region, classified as "Limu" on the export market, thus distinguishing it from the poor image of Jimma coffee.
+Washed coffee from this region was for a long time low in volume and not well known internationally.
+Since the NGO Technoserve supported numerous cooperatives in setting up washing stations with eco-pulpers about 10 years ago, there has been an increasing amount of washed coffee from this region, which is classified as "Limu" on the export market, distinguishing itself by name from the poor image of Jimma coffee.

 Kafa